 I blame Douglas Adams for what happened during our last two days in Tokyo.
-It’s because of him that we always take towels with us whenever we travel.
-Sure, the Westin Tokyo has towels, but we were unsure of what to expect from the budget ryokan on our side-trip to Kyoto.
-As a result, we lugged a couple of our best bath towels half way around the world “just in case”.
+Because of him, we always take towels with us whenever we travel.
+Sure, the Westin Tokyo has towels, but we were unsure what to expect from the budget ryokan on our side trip to Kyoto.
+So, as a result, we lugged a couple of our best bath towels halfway around the world “just in case.”

 Ultimately our towels sat on a bench in our room for the entire trip (except for our Kyoto trip, where, of course, we ended up not needing them).

-During our frantic packing spree the evening before our departure we noticed our towels had vanished.
-Apparently the cleaning crew had swept them up with our bed sheets and sent them off to be washed.
-Upon making this discovery I made what I thought was a harmless inquiry to the front desk.
-It didn’t take me long to realize that I should have kept my mouth shut.
+We noticed our towels had vanished during our frantic packing spree the evening before our departure.
+Apparently, the cleaning crew had swept them up with our bed sheets and sent them off to be washed.
+Upon making this discovery, I made what I thought was a harmless inquiry to the front desk.
+Unfortunately, it didn’t take me long to realize that I should have kept my mouth shut.

-The service desk passed my inquiry on to the management, and the cleaning crew, and the cleaning company that washes the Westin Towels, and the Tokyo police department, and possibly several international law enforcement agencies.
-They generally set out a dragnet over the whole of Tokyo looking for our towels.
+The service desk passed my inquiry on to the management, the cleaning crew, the cleaning company that washes the Westin Towels, the Tokyo police department, and possibly several international law enforcement agencies.
+They generally set out a dragnet over the whole of Tokyo, looking for our towels.

-How was I to know they’d see this as some kind of national shame?
+How did I not realize they’d see this as a national shame?

-At first I was amused by the situation.
-It must have been the first time in history that a hotel had stolen towels from its guests.
-It didn’t take long for my amusement to fade as I spent my last night in Tokyo fielding a series of mind numbing phone calls from various levels of management within the Westin chain.
-All of them in very broken English.
-All of them extremely apologetic.
-Each caller more regretful than the last.
+At first, I was amused by the situation.
+It must have been the first time in history a hotel had stolen towels from its guests.
+However, it didn’t take long for my amusement to fade as I spent my last night in Tokyo fielding a series of mind-numbing phone calls from various levels of management within the Westin chain.
+All of them were extremely apologetic.
+Each caller was more regretful than the last.

-At first they called every hour or so.
-Then, as our check-out drew nearer, the phone began ringing every five minutes.
+At first, they called every hour or so.
+Then, as our check-out drew nearer, the phone rang every five minutes.

-At that point it appeared that the Towel Incident had finally come to an end.
-A very strange way to spend our final hours in Japan.
+At that point, it appeared that the Towel Incident had finally ended—a strange way to spend our final hours in Japan.

-And so we flew back to Pasadena with our gift wrapped carry-ons (in addition to our normal carry-ons).
+And so we flew back to Pasadena with our gift-wrapped carry-ons (in addition to our standard carry-ons).
 I used to wonder who those people are who bring gift wrap packages onto international flights.
 What could they possibly be thinking?
-Thanks to the Tokyo Westin I actually became one of those people.
+Thanks to the Tokyo Westin, I became one of those people.

-Upon our return the packages got stacked in a corner while we unpacked, decompressed, and generally tried to get back to normal after half a month in Japan.
+Upon our return, the packages got stacked in a corner while we unpacked, decompressed, and generally tried to return to normal after half a month in Japan.

-After a week we had a discussion about the boxes in the corner.
-My wife favored hiding them in the closet fully wrapped as last minute emergency gifts.
+After a week, we discussed the boxes in the corner.
+My wife favored hiding them in the closet fully wrapped as last-minute emergency gifts.
 I favored opening the boxes, taking a shower, and using the towels to dry off.
-There was actually a surprising amount of debate over what we should do with those boxes.
+There was a surprising debate over what we should do with those boxes.

 I suspect this story will have at least one more chapter.
 I’m expecting a special delivery package from Japan any day now.